pote/philote/README.md

 ### Configuration options

-Philote takes configuration options from your environment and attempts to provide sensible defaults, these are the environment variables you can set to change it's behaviour:
+Philote takes configuration options from your environment and attempts to provide sensible defaults, these are the environment variables you can set to change its behaviour:

 | Environment Variable    | Default                   | Description                                                                                                        |
 |:-----------------------:|:-------------------------:|:-------------------------------------------------------------------------------------------------------------------|